djscheuf/journeymans-blog/source/_posts/nature-of-scrum-masters.md

 ---
-title: On the Nature of Scrum MAsters
+title: On the Nature of Scrum Masters
 categories:
   - Software Development
   - agile